About Waialae Falls

-The view we got from terra firma (just barely) was from the Iliau Nature Loop Trailhead.
+The view we got from terra firma (just barely) was from the Iliau Nature Loop Trailhead (see directions below).

-We didn’t go any further than a few paces from the nearby car park, but from this spot, we were able to see just a glimpse of the very top of the Waialae Falls.
+We didn’t go any further than a few paces from its neighboring roadside pullouts, but from this spot, we were able to see just a glimpse of the very top of the Waialae Falls.

 Waialae Falls resides in Waimea Canyon State Park.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.